 The Western Association of Agricultural Experiment Station Directors (WAAESD), one of five such regional associations, is comprised of 13 western states and the 4 Pacific trust territories which make up the western region.
 The 1890 universities (historically black serving institutions) also have a similar association of research directors.

 The Research and Marketing Act of 1946 set aside 25% of Title 1, Section 9 (Hatch funds) for regional research.
 The WAAESD was subsequently organized in 1948 in part to aid in planning and management of research activities important to the region.
 The Congressional requirement that all agricultural experiment stations spend 25% of the Hatch formula fund allocation on regional research also contributed to the formation of the association.
 This regional commitment was redefined in the Agricultural Research, Extension, and Education Reform Act of 1998 to “multistate research”, the multistate research fund (MRF) was created, and there were new requirements for integrated multistate research and extension activities.

-The WAAESD employs Dr. H Michael Harrington as Executive Director and Ms. Harriet Sykes as recording secretary and administrative assistant.
+The WAAESD employs Dr. H Michael Harrington as Executive Director and Ms. Sarah Lupis as Assistant Director.
 Together they manage the region’s portfolio of multistate projects and other functions.
 These duties include program management, regular needs assessments, facilitating project development and review, and assuring accountability.
 The office serves as the principal liaison with the National Institute of Food and Agriculture (NIFA) of USDA.
 The regional office is supported through a pro rata assessment of its members.